How Events Trend on Twitter: 5 Key Steps

-To get a more objective view of what’s trending beyond your network, you can depersonalize your feed; you’ll see what’s resonating generally within the specific region where your event is located.
-You should only do this during the event; otherwise you might miss some topical trends on your personalized feed.
+To get a more objective view of what’s trending beyond your network, you can adjust your trends settings to see what’s resonating generally within the specific region where your event is located.
+But you should only do this during the event.
+Otherwise you might miss some topical trends on your personalized feed.

 With some planning and strategic content positioning—and our five key steps—you can increase your chances of trending during your event.
 Here’s how:

 1) Create one primary hashtag

 Make sure it’s relevant, unique, and concise, and then use it consistently.
 A primary hashtag creates a simple way for your audience to indicate that a post is relevant to your event.